 Please direct any enquiries to the EPA on 131 555 or to UPSSREG@epa.nsw.gov.au

 Management of runoff from forecourts

-The draft Practice Note proposes a risk based approach to the management of service station forecourt run-off, including the application of innovative options and technologies and extends available options for managing service station forecourt run-off to include water treatment and discharge to the stormwater system.
-It encourages local councils to assess, on a case-by-case basis, the receiving environment, water quality, and treatment solution proposed.
+The draft Practice Note proposes a risk based approach to the management of service station forecourt run-off, including the application of innovative options and technologies.
+It extends available options for managing service station forecourt run-off to include water treatment and discharge to the stormwater system.
+It also encourages local councils to assess, on a case-by-case basis, the receiving environment, water quality, and treatment solution proposed.

 The NSW EPA is inviting industry, government stakeholders and the public to have their say on the draft practice note.
 Comments and feedback received will inform the finalisation of the practice note.
 Please note in your submission if you would like to receive further information about this reform and if you represent an organisation.